openeduhub/metaqs-main/docs/main.rst

     cXYZ-UVW.cloud.gwdg.de

 Add `.env` file to VM according to `.env.example`.
-Take are to add the corresponding domain in the `.env`.
+Take care to add the corresponding domain in the `.env`.